Esri/arcade-expressions/attribute_rule_calculation/SplitIntersectingLine.md

 // *************       User Variables       *************
 // This section has the functions and variables that need to be adjusted based on your implementation

-// List of keys to remove from new feature, existing features change only requires global id
+// List of fields to remove from new feature, existing features change only requires global id
 // If this is being used on a Utility Network layer, make sure to remove all the Subnetwork fields and other read only fields, here is a complete example from the water data model
-//  var keys = ['OBJECTID','ASSOCIATIONSTATUS','ISCONNECTED','CREATIONDATE','CREATOR','LASTUPDATE','UPDATEDBY','GLOBALID','SUBNETWORKNAME','SUPPORTEDSUBNETWORKNAME','SHAPE_LENGTH','ST_LENGTH(SHAPE)','MEASUREDLENGTH','CPTRACEABILITY',"ADDDETAILS","ASSETID","BONDEDINSULATED","CPOVERRIDE","CPSUBNETWORKNAME","DESIGNTYPE","DIAMETER","DMASUBNETWORKNAME","FROMDEVICETERMINAL","INSERVICEDATE","INSTALLDATE","ISOLATIONSUBNETWORKNAME","LIFECYCLESTATUS","MAINTBY","MATERIAL","NOTES","OWNEDBY","PRESSURESUBNETWORKNAME","RETIREDDATE","SHAPE__LENGTH","SPATIALCONFIDENCE","SPATIALSOURCE","SUPPORTINGSUBNETWORKNAME","SYSTEMSUBNETWORKNAME","TODEVICETERMINAL"];
+//  var remove_fields_from_new_feature = ['OBJECTID','ASSOCIATIONSTATUS','ISCONNECTED','CREATIONDATE','CREATOR','LASTUPDATE','UPDATEDBY','GLOBALID','SUBNETWORKNAME','SUPPORTEDSUBNETWORKNAME','SHAPE_LENGTH','ST_LENGTH(SHAPE)','MEASUREDLENGTH','CPTRACEABILITY',"ADDDETAILS","ASSETID","BONDEDINSULATED","CPOVERRIDE","CPSUBNETWORKNAME","DESIGNTYPE","DIAMETER","DMASUBNETWORKNAME","FROMDEVICETERMINAL","INSERVICEDATE","INSTALLDATE","ISOLATIONSUBNETWORKNAME","LIFECYCLESTATUS","MAINTBY","MATERIAL","NOTES","OWNEDBY","PRESSURESUBNETWORKNAME","RETIREDDATE","SHAPE__LENGTH","SPATIALCONFIDENCE","SPATIALSOURCE","SUPPORTINGSUBNETWORKNAME","SYSTEMSUBNETWORKNAME","TODEVICETERMINAL"];

-var keys = ['SHAPE_LENGTH', 'GLOBALID', 'OBJECTID'];
+var remove_fields_from_new_feature = ['SHAPE_LENGTH', 'GLOBALID', 'OBJECTID'];

 // The field the rule is assigned to var field_value = $feature.ValueCopied;